Union (band): Studio work

 Union released two studio albums and a live album.
 Union, recorded in 1997 and released in 1998, which featured two singles: "Old Man Wise" and "October Morning Wind".
 Three versions of this CD were released.
 The first pressing of the disc omitted "Old Man Wise" from the cover art, but this was corrected in subsequent pressings.
 The second version, a Japanese import, included the bonus track "For You" with Kulick on lead vocals.
 The third was reissued with the bonus cover track of The Beatles' "Oh!
 Darling" sung by Corabi.
 The CD was co-produced by Corabi, Kulick and Curt Cuomo.

 In 1998, a grass root effort, "The Union Work Force", spread out across the U.S. as the band toured small clubs from coast to coast.
 Kulick and Corabi took this a step further by performing at many of the Kiss Expo's doing acoustic versions of their songs.
 On a few occasions, Fitz and Hunting were able to join them.

 In 1999, Live at the Galaxy, mixed by Bruce Bouillet and Kulick, was released.
 Recorded at The Galaxy Club, the CD features songs from the band's first CD, two Kiss songs ("Jungle" and "I Walk Alone" from Carnival of Souls), "Power to the Music" from Corabi's Mötley Crüe days, and "Man in the Moon" from The Scream.
 "Surrender", a Cheap Trick cover, and the added acoustic tracks "October Morning Wind" and The Beatles' "You've Got to Hide Your Love Away" proved the band's versatility.

 The new millennium dawned on Union's second studio CD, The Blue Room, produced by Bob Marlette.
 The CD spawned two singles, "Do Your Own Thing" and "Who Do You Think You Are".
 The Blue Room Tour took the band through the U.S., Europe, Australia and Central America.

 Hiatus

 By the end of 2000, one by one the band members began to get involved in other individual musical projects: Fitz toured and recorded with Guns N' Roses guitarist Gilby Clarke, Kulick joined Grand Funk Railroad as their guitarist, and Corabi joined Ratt as their second guitarist.

-In 2001, both Fitz and Hunting joined original Mötley Crüe vocalist Vince Neil as band members.
+In 2001, both Fitz and Hunting joined Mötley Crüe vocalist Vince Neil as band members.